-lc rgbcolor variable tells the program to use a 24-bit RGB color from a separate column in the data file.
+You can assign a separate color for each data point, line segment, or label in your plot.
+Ic rgbcolor variable tells the program to read RGB color information for each line in the data file.
 This requires a corresponding additional column in the using specifier.
 The extra column is interpreted as a 24-bit packed RGB triple.
-These are most easily specified as hexidecimal values (see rgbcolor (p.
-29)).
+If the value is provided directly in the data file it is easiest to give it as a hexidecimal value (see rgbcolor (p.
+34)).
+Alternatively, the using specifier can contain an expression that evaluates to a 24-bit RGB color as in the example below.
 Text colors are similarly set using tc rgbcolor variable.